Rolling paper: Thailand

+In Thailand, smokers of roll-your-own cigarettes have long outnumbered smokers of manufactured brands.
+A 2008 survey found that 58% of surveyed smokers in Thailand rolled their own cigarettes, compared to just 17% in neighbouring Malaysia.

 New Zealand

 The New Zealand Ministry of Health reported in 2005 that: 'The ratio of roll-your-own to manufactured or tailor-made cigarettes consumed by New Zealanders has risen over (at least) the past decade, perhaps reflecting price differences between these products, and currently approaching 50 percent overall.'

 India

 As the prices of cigarettes rise year after year, roll-your-own is becoming a trend among Indian smokers.
 Rolling papers and rolling tobacco are now easily accessible and can be bought at almost any Pan Shops in India.

 Taxation

 Consumers' switching to roll-your-own has led to a response among certain tax authorities.
 In the United States, Indiana and Kentucky tax rolling papers.
 Kentucky set its tax at $0.25 per pack (for up to 32 leaves, larger packs are taxed at $0.0078 per leaf) in 2006 despite complaints from manufacturers.
 Louisiana Revised Statute 47:338.261 allows up to $1.25 per pack at retail.